inkline/inkline.io/src/pages/docs/forms/select/autocomplete.md

 - You must provide a loading state using the `loading` property, if done asynchronously
 - You must update the available `options` array manually

-<example :component="examples.ISelectAutocompleteExample" :html="examples.ISelectAutocompleteExampleHTML" :js="examples.ISelectAutocompleteExampleJS"></example>
+<example :component="ISelectAutocompleteExample" :html="ISelectAutocompleteExampleHTML" :js="ISelectAutocompleteExampleJS"></example>

 ### Async Example
 Combining the select autocomplete with your backend search is easy.
 Here's how to do it:

-<example :component="examples.ISelectAutocompleteAsyncExample" :html="examples.ISelectAutocompleteAsyncExampleHTML" :js="examples.ISelectAutocompleteAsyncExampleJS"></example>
+<example :component="ISelectAutocompleteAsyncExample" :html="ISelectAutocompleteAsyncExampleHTML" :js="ISelectAutocompleteAsyncExampleJS"></example>

 If you're looking for an example that uses pagination as well, check out the <router-link :to="{ name: 'docs-forms-select-advanced' }">Advanced Select</router-link> section.